bgofish/LFS_FPNav_Plugin/README.md

 ## Usage

 1. Open a scene with a loaded Gaussian splat.
-2. Click inside the 3D viewport to give it focus.
+2. Click inside the 3D viewport to give it focus - this is important to "link to the view"
 3. Open the **FP Walk** panel (main panel tabs).
 4. Optionally move the camera to your desired eye height and press **Set Floor to Eye Y** to lock the floor at that level.